Simon-Fontaine/spectra-auth/README.md

 ## Configuration

-The package uses sensible defaults which you can override when instantiating the `SpectraAuth` class.
+The package uses sensible defaults which you can override when instantiating the `AegisAuth` class.
 Key configuration areas include:

 - **Session Settings:** Cookie name, token length, max sessions per user, rolling interval, etc.
 - **CSRF Settings:** Token length, cookie name, and the ability to make the cookie client‑readable.